Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Introduction

-In this work, we therefore perform a high-resolution cosmological zoom-in simulation of an MW-like system, and we explore the effects of SIDM on halos both within and surrounding the MW-like host.
+In this work, we study such a model by performing a high-resolution cosmological zoom-in simulation of an MW-like system, and we explore the effects of SIDM on halos both within and surrounding the MW-like host.
 Importantly, our simulation includes an analog of the Large Magellanic Cloud (LMC) system---i.e., a subhalo with a mass of~$\approx 10^{11}~\msun$ that accreted into the MW halo $\sim 1~\Gyr$ ago, and is currently at a distance of $\sim 50~\kpc$ from the center of the MW.
-To increase the number of core-collapsed halos and subhalos within and surrounding the MW, we consider a strong and velocity-dependent cross section that features Rutherford-like scatterings among DM particles and reaches a momentum transfer cross section $\sigma_T/m = 100~\rm cm^2/g$ at relative velocity scales of $v\approx 10~\mathrm{km\ s}^{-1}$, roughly corresponding to the (sub)halos that host ultra-faint dwarf galaxies \citep{Jethwa161207834,Graus180803654,Nadler191203303,Silverman220310104}.
+Following our estimate above, we consider a strong and velocity-dependent cross section that features Rutherford-like scatterings among DM particles and reaches a momentum transfer cross section $\sigma_T/m = 100~\rm cm^2~g^{-1}$ at relative velocity scales of $v\approx 10~\mathrm{km\ s}^{-1}$, which roughly correspond to the (sub)halos that host ultra-faint dwarf galaxies \citep{Jethwa161207834,Graus180803654,Nadler191203303,Silverman220310104}.
+We will show that this model yields a significant fraction of low-mass core-collapsed (sub)halos within and surrounding the MW, and that it naturally produces the anticorrelation between subhalo central density and pericentric distance hinted at by Gaia observations.